-This excursion includes a visit to the market and ruins of Chinchero and a gentle walk down through farmland to the famous Sacred Valley of the Incas.
+This Sacred Vally Trek includes a visit to the market and ruins of Chinchero and a gentle walk down through farmland to the famous Sacred Valley of the Incas.

-This is an excellent acclimatization hike because you visit Chinchero village before embarking on a gentle descent to the Sacred Valley.
-The scenery is picturesque and attractive, while also giving you the chance to walk through typical farms (chacras) operating in the valley and catch a glimpse into the lives of the people living there.
+This is an excellent acclimatization hike because you visit Chinchero village before embarking on a gently descending Sacred Valley trek.
+The scenery is picturesque and attractive.
+Our Descending the Sacred Valley trek gives you the chance to walk through typical farms (chacras) operating in the valley and catch a glimpse into the lives of the people living there.

 Cusco can experience every season in a single day, so you should be prepared for sun and rain, cold and hot weather!
 We recommend a hat, sunscreen, sunglasses, sweater, rain gear or plastic poncho, winter hat or toque and gloves.
 In addition, you should bring: